alex7896/fitnesstats/readme.md

-#Webpage that calculates basic metabolic rate.
+Webpage that calculates basic metabolic rate in PHP.